-The Prudential Committee Electors have signed a contract with Reverend Ron Lake to be the Interim Minister beginning January 1, 2019.
+The Prudential Committee Electors have signed a contract with Reverend Ron Lake to be the Interim Minister beginning January 6, 2019.
 Reverend Lake should be here until we find a settled minister.
-He will set up some hours at the church to be available to our members and he will be our minister for the coming months.
-Rev Ron has a Congregational background and lives in Niantic, so he will not be using the parsonage.
+He will schedule hours at the church to be available to parishioners, and he will be our minister for the coming months.
+Rev. Lake has a Congregational background and lives in Niantic.

 Due to Ron’s last service being October 28, the Prudential Committee has hired Reverend Nancy Lois to give the sermons on November 4 and November 18, 2018.
 On the alternating Sundays of November 11, and November 25, and for the month of December, Reverend Carolyn Johns will be with us.
 Both ministers are very familiar with Westchester.
 Reverend Lois has filled in as supply minister several times for vacationing ministers.
 Reverend Johns did her internship here under Reverend Ted Dole.

 The Prudential Committee will be offering a contract soon to have an interim minister in place beginning in December and for the time it takes the Search Committee to find a settled minister.

 If you have any questions about this process, Please do not hesitate to ask. themon ofDer

 We have, regretfully, said our farewells to Ron and Kristy Thompson, after Ron’s all too brief ministry here at Westchester Congregational Church.
 On the last Sunday that Ron officiated the church was blessed with more than fifty worshippers attending.

 As I looked around I realized that most of the faces were familiar, folks who were not new to these pews.
 We just don’t seem to get everyone together at the same time.
 It would be great if this happened every week, not just special services and occasions.